 Measurements and directions included in the printable recipe card below.

-Bring the Japanese steak house experience home and make Shrimp Hibachi, Hibachi Vegetables, Japanese Ginger Sauce and this creamy hibachi sauce for a full meal, hibachi grills completely optional!
+Bring the Japanese steak house experience home and make Shrimp Hibachi, Salmon Hibachi, Hibachi Vegetables, Benihana-style Fried Rice, Japanese Ginger Sauce and this creamy hibachi sauce for a full meal, fiery hibachi grills completely optional!
 This sauce is also delicious with spicy tuna crispy rice sushi, spicy crab salad sushi or even Korean veggie pancakes with shrimp.

 To store, transfer the dipping sauce from your mixing bowl to an airtight container, airtight jar or squeeze bottle and store in the refrigerator for up to 4 days.